flyte/terraform-provider-influxdb-v2/README.md

 make fmt
 ```

-Before executing tests, it is necessary to initialize the influxdb instance:
+Before executing tests, it is necessary to initialize the influxdbv2 instance:

 ```bash
 make initialize